 How do I get a reprint of my 1098-T form?

-If you are no longer a currently enrolled student, please contact the Cashier’s Office.
+If you are no longer a currently enrolled student, please contact the Office of Student Accounts.

 How can I get an itemized listing of my financial activity that is on my 1098-T form?

 Account statements are available online.
-For currently enrolled students, please log onto to Banner Self Services through forUM.
-If you are no longer a currently enrolled student, please contact the Cashier’s Office.
+For currently enrolled students, please log onto to Banner Self Service.
+If you are no longer a currently enrolled student, please contact the Office of Student Accounts.

 What if I still have questions?